-Research Student Group
+Research Student Committee

 Academic and career activities

-- DPhil seminars – regular seminars, usually twice per term, at which one or two DPhil students present their research to students and staff from across the Department.
+- DPhil seminars – regular seminars, usually twice per term, at which one or two DPhil students present their research to students and staff from across the department.

-- Journal clubs – termly journal clubs led by academics from the Department where key issues and papers which are making the headlines are discussed.
+- Journal clubs – termly journal clubs led by academics from the department where key issues and papers which are making the headlines are discussed.

-- Committee representation – student representatives sit on Departmental and Divisional committees to aid communication from the Department and Division to their fellow students, and to provide feedback from the student body.
+- Committee representation – student representatives sit on departmental and divisional committees to aid communication from the department and division to their fellow students, and to provide feedback from the student body.

-NDPH student blog
+NDPH/Oxford Population Health student blog